Yandex Cloud

 • Changing the disk type and increasing the storage size

-When the storage is more than 97% full, the host automatically switches to read-only mode.
+When the storage usage exceeds 97%, the host automatically switches to read-only mode.

-To avoid issues with writing to the database, use one of the following methods:
+To prevent issues with database write operations, use one of the following methods:

 • Set up alerts in Yandex Monitoring to monitor storage utilization.

-• Manually get the cluster out of the read-only mode and free up the storage space by deleting some data.
+• Manually disable read-only mode for the cluster and free up the storage space by deleting non-essential data.

 Set up alerts in Yandex MonitoringSet up alerts in Yandex Monitoring